Oliver Twist: Plot

 Mr Brownlow has Monks arrested and forces him to divulge his secrets: he is actually Oliver's half-brother and had hoped to steal Oliver's half of their rightful inheritance.
-Brownlow begs Oliver to give half his inheritance to Monks and grant him a second chance, to which Oliver happily agrees.
 Monks emigrates to America, but squanders his money, relapses into crime and dies in prison.
 Fagin is arrested and sentenced to the gallows.
 The day before his execution, Oliver and Mr Brownlow visit him in Newgate Prison and learn the location of the documents proving Oliver's identity.
 Bumble and his wife lose their jobs and are forced to become inmates of the workhouse.
 Rose Maylie, who turns out to be Oliver's maternal aunt, marries and enjoys a long life.
 Oliver lives happily as Mr Brownlow's adopted son.